bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 ## How does the salary stack up compared to other developer/engineer jobs?

-If you have a base set of computer science skills and you’re deciding which job to pursue, it can be helpful to know how much backend developers make compared to other, similar roles.
+If you have a base set of computer science skills and you're deciding which job to pursue, it can be helpful to know how much backend developers make compared to other, similar roles.

-To compare these roles to how much backend developers make, I’ll use the same source for every job: Indeed’s average salary estimate.
+To compare these roles to how much backend developers make, I'll use the same source for every job: Indeed's average salary estimate.

 ### Front end versus backend developer

 As mentioned above, the [difference between frontend and backend developers](/backend/learn-frontend-or-backend-first/) can be boiled down to client versus server.
 Indeed reports that this difference amounts to a $3k difference in average annual salary – backend developers can expect to make $95k as mentioned in the intro, while front-end developers will make [on average](https://www.indeed.com/career/front-end-developer/salaries?cgtk=c5deb7be-7b7c-41a9-8e1b-3521ff5870ba&from=careeradvice-US) $92k.

 Why this discrepancy?
 Apollo Clark, a full-stack developer, [posited](https://qr.ae/pvmgo7) a potential answer on Quora.
-"It's a cultural bias in software development that the front-end or ‘gui’ is what the ‘graphic artists’ create, while the back-end is where all the complex computer science theory needs to take place, and should never be questioned."
+"It's a cultural bias in software development that the front-end or 'gui' is what the 'graphic artists' create, while the back-end is where all the complex computer science theory needs to take place, and should never be questioned."

 ### Fullstack developer versus backend developer

 Fullstack developers are expected to handle both the front end and the back end.
 Their pay is therefore higher than just one or the other – Indeed [estimates](https://www.indeed.com/career/full-stack-developer/salaries?cgtk=c5deb7be-7b7c-41a9-8e1b-3521ff5870ba&from=careeradvice-US) that the average full-stack developer earns $101k per year.

 Wondering [which to learn first, back end or front end](/backend/learn-frontend-or-backend-first/)?
-There are a lot of factors that go into deciding which one is best to start with, but I’d recommend learning backend development first – it pays more, and there’s less competition – and then learning front-end development afterward to become a full-stack developer.
+There are a lot of factors that go into deciding which one is best to start with, but I'd recommend learning backend development first – it pays more, and there's less competition – and then learning front-end development afterward to become a full-stack developer.

 ### Data engineer versus backend developer